dianagudu/ofcli/README.md

   --help             Show this message and exit.

 Commands:
-  discovery    Discover all OPs in the federation available to a given RP. entity       Commands for working with an entity in an OIDC federation. fetch        Fetch an entity statement list         List all subordinate entities. resolve      Resolve metadata and Trust Marks for an entity, given a trust
+  discovery    Discover all OPs in the federation available to a given RP.
+If
+               no trust anchor is specified, all possible trust anchors will be used. entity       Commands for working with an entity in an OIDC federation. fetch        Fetch an entity statement list         List all subordinate entities. resolve      Resolve metadata and Trust Marks for an entity, given a trust anchor and entity type. subtree      Discover federation subtree using given entity as root. trustchains  Builds all trustchains for a given entity and prints them.
-               anchor.
-  trustchains  Builds all trustchains for a given entity and prints them.
 ```